-So, I decided to put together a rather substantial treatise on science vs. pseudoscience.
+So, I decided to highlight what separates real science from pseudoscience.
 We’ll explore what exactly makes an idea scientific (and spoiler alert, it isn’t magic), and contrary to real science, what makes an idea “pseudoscientific.”
 So sit down, grab your favorite reading beverage, because this isn’t going to be a quick internet meme.
-I intend to show you exactly how pseudoscience, whether it’s creationism, vaccine denialism, alternative medicine, or whatever you want to debunk, lies.
-Yes, lies.
+I intend to show you the lies of pseudoscience, and how it’s used with creationism, vaccine denialism, alternative medicine, or whatever you want to debunk.

 The scientific method is an unbiased systematic approach to answer questions about the natural world, including medicine.
 It has several basic steps: